centreborelli/srtm4/README.md

 # Installation and dependencies

+The main source code repository for this project is https://github.com/cmla/srtm4.
-This Python module is written in Python 3.
+It is written in Python 3.
 It was tested with Python 3.5 and 3.6.
 It doesn't support Python 2.

 `srtm4` requires `libtiff` development files.
 They can be installed with `apt-get install libtiff-dev` (Ubuntu, Debian) or `brew install libtiff`